 Cultural side of Egypt

 Egypt is famous for its ancient civilization and some of the world’s most famous monuments, including the Giza pyramid complex and the Great Sphinx; the southern city of Luxor contains a particularly large number of ancient artifacts such as the Karnak Temple and the Valley of the Kings.
-Today, Egypt is widely regarded as an important political and cultural centre of the Middle East.
-In addition to much more monuments returning to Coptic Christian Egypt, Islamic Egypt, and Modern Egypt
+Today, Egypt is widely regarded as an important political and cultural center of the Middle East.
+In addition to much more monuments returning to Coptic Christian Egypt, Islamic Egypt, and Modern Egypt.

 Conference hosting city, is the second-largest city in Egypt, and its largest seaport.
 Alexandria extends about 20 miles 32 km along the coast of the Mediterranean Sea in north-central Egypt.
 Home of the Ancient and Modern Bibliotheca Alexandrina; known with its one of the “7 Wonders of the world”, “The Lighthouse of Alexandria; Alexandria was one of the famous cities in the world, founded around 331 BC by Alexander the Great and remained Egypt’s Capital for nearly a thousand years.